 Application Deadline: January 30, 2016 Apply Now

-The Department of Brain and Cognitive Sciences at MIT offers a 10-week summer research-intensive training in biological and biomedical-related fields to advanced sophomore and junior science majors from other colleges and universities.
+The Department of Brain and Cognitive Sciences at MIT offers jointly with the Center for Brains, Minds, and Machines a 10-week summer research-intensive training in biological and biomedical-related fields to advanced sophomore and junior science majors from other colleges and universities.
 This summer internship program is funded in part by the MIT's School of Science and the National Science Foundation.

 The summer program is primarily designed to encourage students from under-represented minorities, first-generation college students, and students from economically-disadvantaged backgrounds to attend graduate school and pursue a career in basic research, by providing them the opportunity to conduct supervised research in a top-notch research institution, in a supportive learning environment with plenty of interaction with graduate students and faculty.
 This summer program provides a unique opportunity for students who do not have access to top-notch research facilities at their own institution to conduct supervised research in state-of-the-art research facilities.
 Preference will be given to applicants from non-research intensive colleges and universities.
 Foreign students are not eligible UNLESS they are enrolled full-time at a college or university in the US on a student visa.
 Students studying abroad are not eligible.